-- 1. Use an extended version of the methodology of Yang et al. (2006) to estimate not only the CT-TH mean (1st moment) curve, but also the CT-TH 2nd and 3rd moment curves over the throughput range of interest.
-This allows for the prediction of the first three moments of cycle time at any throughput x, say $\mu_1(x)$ , $\mu_2(x)$ , and $\mu_3(x)$ . - 2.
-Use the method of moments to fit a GGD distribution G(t; a(x), b(x), k(x)) as an
+1. Use an extended version of the methodology of Yang et al. (2007) to estimate not only the CT-TH mean (first moment) curve, but also the CT-TH second and third moment curves over the throughput range of interest.
+This allows for the prediction of the first three moments of cycle time at any throughput x, say $\mu_1(x)$, $\mu_2(x)$, and $\mu_3(x)$.

-- approximation for the cycle time distribution (a(x), b(x), and k(x)) are distribution parameters that depend on x).
-We write the resulting fitted GGD as $G(t; \widehat{a}(x), \widehat{b}(x), \widehat{k}(x))$ . - 3.
-Estimate the percentile $C{\alpha}(x)$ by taking the inverse of the c.d.f. (cumulative distribution function) of the cycle time: $\widehat{C}{\alpha}(x) = G^{-1}(\alpha; \widehat{a}(x), \widehat{b}(x), \widehat{k}(x))$ .
+2. Use the method of moments to fit a GGD cumulative distribution function (cdf) G(t; a(x), b(x), k(x)) as an approximation for the cycle time distribution (a(x), b(x), and k(x)) are distribution parameters that depend on x).
+We write the resulting fitted GGD as $G(t; \hat{a}(x), \hat{b}(x), \hat{k}(x))$.

+3. Estimate the percentile $\mathscr{C}{\alpha}(x)$ by taking the inverse of the cdf of the cycle time: $\widehat{\mathscr{C}}{\alpha}(x) = G^{-1}(\alpha; \hat{a}(x), \hat{b}(x), \hat{k}(x)).$

-The functional form we have chosen as a metamodel for the moment curves (see Section 3) was motivated by a combination of the known moment curves of some simple, single-queue models (e.g., M/M/1), and heavy traffic results for more general models (including networks of queues, where a single bottleneck queue dominates in heavy traffic; see for instance Whitt 1989).
+The functional form we have chosen as a metamodel for the moment curves (see §3) was motivated by a combination of the known moment curves of some simple, single-queue models (e.g., M/M/1) and heavy traffic results for more general models (including networks of queues, where a single bottleneck queue dominates in heavy traffic; see, for instance, Whitt 1989).
 Of course, a complex manufacturing system behaves neither like a single queue nor (typically) like a queueing network in extremely heavy traffic.
 Therefore, our metamodel has more free parameters than these simple models, providing greater flexibility.
-When considering the first moment, Yang et al. (2006) showed that this model worked remarkably well.
-In fact, there have been a number of papers in which queueing systems have been well represented by metamodels, including Cheng and Kleijnen (1999), Fowler et al. (2001) and Park et al. (2002).
+When considering the first moment, Yang et al. (2007) showed that this model worked remarkably well.
+In fact, there have been a number of papers in which queueing systems have been well-represented by metamodels, including Cheng and Kleijnen (1999), Fowler et al. (2001), and Park et al. (2002).
 However, Allen (2003) and Johnson et al. (2004) demonstrated that the models used in these papers can be inadequate for complex manufacturing systems, which motivated our more flexible formulation.

 The ubiquitous use of the normal distribution in statistics might tempt one to try to get by with a two-moment approximation for the distribution of CT.
 However, even very simple models (such as the M/M/1 queue, where the steady-state cycle time is exponentially distributed) demonstrate that this will be woefully inadequate.
 On the other hand, we might consider using four or more moments as in McNeill et al. (2003), based on the premise that more moments provide a better characterization of the distribution.
-Our choice of three moments is a compromise between the obvious need for more than two moments, and the practical difficulty of precisely estimating curves for higher moments.
+Our choice of three moments is a compromise between the obvious need for more than two moments and the practical difficulty of precisely estimating curves for higher moments.

-As already described, we adopt an indirect method to derive cycle-time percentiles from the moment estimates.
-But why not just run simulations at a very fine grid of x values and save the results?
-Because this approach not only requires the storage of a very large amount of data, it could also require many hours of simulation to cover a fine grid, while our approach will simulate no more than five values of throughput x, yet still deliver any percentile at any x nearly instantly, once the simulations are complete.
+As already described, we adopt an indirect method to derive cycle time percentiles from the moment estimates.
+Why not just run simulations at a very fine grid of x values and save the results?
+That requires the storage of a very large amount of data plus many hours of simulation to cover a fine grid, whereas our approach will simulate no more than five values of throughput x and still deliver any percentile at any x nearly instantly once the simulations are complete.